ADSR (Attack, Decay, Sustain, Release) is a term used to describe the shape of sounds over time

 - The Decay of a sound is the time which it takes for the attack portion of the sound to reach a steady Sustain.

-- The sustain of a sound is how long it continues to vibrate and sound.
+- The sustain of a sound is the level at which it continues to vibrate and sound.
 A click has very little sustain, while a bell often has a long sustain.
 The sustain portion of a sound can be isolated and looped to extend sounds or to create new and steady sounds.